Shamir-Ido/Procedural-Environment-Simulator/README.md

 ---

-Key Classes:\n
+Key Classes:
-GameObject – Base class for all objects in the world. \n Block – Represents terrain blocks with collision physics.
+GameObject – Base class for all objects in the world.
+Block – Represents terrain blocks with collision physics.
 Terrain – Generates procedural terrain dynamically.
 Transition – Animates object properties over time.
 Sun/Night/Sky – Handles dynamic lighting and sky appearance.
 Chunk - a class responsible for creating and handling the game terrain chunks, such that only the relevant chunks are loaded at a given time.